Engee documentation

 Documentation and documentation in Engee

-Good documentation is the key to quality understanding and use of code.
+Good documentation is the key to a good understanding and use of the code.

-The Julia language makes it easy to use and create documentation out-of-the-box.
+The Julia language makes it convenient to use and create documentation out of the box.

 This notebook will cover: